Prajwal-S-6/Spring-Certification-Path/module-06/Security/src/main/java/com/spring/security/example3/README.md

 * Servlet2 - using web.xml
 * Servlet3 - using AbstractSecurityWebApplicationInitializer >> insertSpringSecurityFilterChain will register DelegatingFilterProxy
 * SpringBoot - using specialized version of DelegatingFilterPRoxy called DelegatingFilterProxyRegistrationBean registered by SecurityAutoConfiguration

+* DelegatingFilterProxy delegates all the calls to FilterChainProxy based on the filter-name(springSecurityFilterChain)
+* FilterChainProxy contains list of SecurityFilterChains which handles authentication and authorization